-- If you want to decorate an entire room in turquoise try not to bring in large amounts of pattern.
-Big areas such as sofas, window treatments and walls should be solid.
+- If you want to decorate an entire room in turquoise, try not to bring in large amounts of patterns.
+Big areas such as sofas, window treatments, and walls should be solid.
 Use patterns in smaller doses such as in pieces of art, accent pillows, and small, upholstered pieces such as footstools.
 That said, if you really want to make a statement you can use a large amount of pattern (say with patterned wallpaper for example) then ground it with solid furniture.

 - Turquoise is reminiscent of water and therefore lends itself nicely to bathrooms.
 Using turquoise tile on the floors and walls can be fun but if you don't want to go that far try using towels and bathroom accessories.